MeetMartin/did-authentication/README.md

 Congratulations for reaching my repository, brave developer!
 This project is still very much in progress and I am hard at work on it.
 There will be a full medium post and a new YouTube video once I am done :)

+Currently the project is in a state of working MVP and requires code clean up so that I don't have to be ashamed of it.
+I also have to add mobile support and more project relevant information directly to the site.

 Medium Post:

 YouTube Video:

+You will need to sign up with MATTR and Fauna to obtain their credentials.
+MATTR provides all the API necessary for working with decentralized identifiers and Fauna is used for database storing sign in and user information.

 You will need .env file.
 You can find the template for it in .env_template